-Associate Vice Provost for Duke Kunshan and Duke University Programming and Strategy
+Associate Vice Provost for DKU and Duke University Programming and Strategy

 Valerie’s experience prior to joining Duke University includes positions at the University of North Carolina’s Kenan-Flagler Business School, Deloitte Consulting, Goldman Sachs and the Federal Reserve Bank of Boston.
 Valerie is a member of the International Advisory Board of the Porto Business School in Portugal.
 She earned a BA in Economics with a concentration in International Relations from Cornell University and an MBA from Harvard Business School.

 Julie Barker is the executive director of the Duke Office of DKU Relations at Duke University.
 She provides strategic leadership and oversight of the administration and operations of the collaboration between Duke University and DKU.
 Additionally, Julie serves as Chief of Staff to the Executive Vice Chancellor for DKU and as Trustee of the DKU Board of Trustees.